 Are you a part of a learning pod or homeschool group that could benefit from an educational outing?

-A Time for Science is now offering small group field trips!
-For $150 for up to 14 people, we will shuttle your group to our Grifton location for a half day science-based field trip with outdoor recreation opportunities.
+NCMNS Contentnea Creek is now offering small group field trips!
+For $150 for up to 10 people, we will shuttle your group the Museum for a half day science-based field trip with outdoor recreation opportunities.
 Trips may include a planetarium show, a hike through our beautiful forests, and a variety of fun filled science games.
 These outdoor, hands on learning sessions are a great compliment to virtual learning and homeschooling curriculum.

-A Time for Science will shuttle up to 14 people from a single location to our Grifton location for an outdoor hands-on learning experience.
+The Museum will shuttle up to 10 people from a single location to our Contentnea Creek location for an outdoor hands-on learning experience.

-The shuttle is available for no additional cost for groups that are within a 25 mile radius from our Grifton location.
+The shuttle is available for no additional cost for groups that are within a 25 mile radius from NCMNS Contentnea Creek.
 For groups that are farther than 25 miles away a $0.55 fee will be applied for each additional mile traveled.

 All passengers on the shuttle are required to were a face covering.